Eng-Bunnys/GBF/JSON Files/README.md

 # JSON Files
 I don't like to hardcode certain features such as embed color, etc. so I create JSON files that store the data that I can access anywhere.

+The emojis file is not here for obvious reasons